 4. Methods to foster contact between students and employers to demonstrate the relevance of Job Corps career preparation and development activities to the workplace

 5. The use of practical experiences to ensure students learn and practice skills

-6. Methods and strategies to create student commitment to and ownership of the Personal Career Development Plan (PCDP)
+6. Methods and strategies to create student commitment to and ownership of his/her MyPACE Career Plan and Pathway Achievement Record (PAR)

 7. A system to identify and address students’ personal needs and issues that may present barriers to full participation in the CPP

 8. Approaches to involve Admissions Counselors in each students’ successful adjustment to Center Life

 9. Methods to assist students in developing the confidence and motivation to achieve their career goals

 10. Approaches that customize CPP to meet the needs of English Language Learners (ELL), as needed